Last week, I received this very sweet email:

 And instead of always using a paint brush, we try different things like using a fork.

 5. Incorporate stories, food and activities into crafts.
 This is currently how I get my kids interested in crafts.
 I do research before going to the library and pick out stories based on themes to go along with crafts.
 Looking at Blogs is obviously a great resource for finding books to use.

 We also love making snacks to go along with stories, like our Chicka Chicka Boom Boom Tree and Bagel Piggy.

 Whenever possible, we also try to have outings that coincide with themes and crafts I have planned.

-Earlier when I pictured that train that Andy painted, that next weekend we visited the
+Earlier when I pictured that train that my son painted, that next weekend we visited a local train museum.

 I always try to plan animal crafts around visits to the zoo, and a couple weeks ago we visited the Aquarium and since then we’ve been reading ocean themed books and I have some crafts planned that I’ll be posting soon.

 Most importantly, every child is so different and unique.
-Some things Andy enjoyed doing, Luke didn't and vis-versa.
-Sometimes it's hit and miss and that's ok!
+Some things my oldest son enjoyed doing, my younger son didn’t and vis-versa.
+Sometimes it’s hit and miss and that’s ok!
 Eventually after trying several things, you are bound to find something crafty that your child enjoys doing.
 The most important thing is that you are involved with your child.
-They won't remember the specific crafts you did anyways when they are grown up.
+They won’t remember the specific crafts you did anyways when they are grown up.
 They will remember that you were there and that you spent quality time with them.